-1. Key Priorities
+1 | Key Priorities

-A Transformative Approach The next ten years will see a radical transformation in Greater Manchester's approach to Gender Based Abuse.
-Our aim is to lead a comprehensive, responsive programme of service delivery that enhances the safety of women and girls, while preventing gender based abuse, challenging the attitudes and inequalities that promote it, and enabling those perpetrators who want to change to do so.
-This Gender Based Abuse Strategy will be vital to delivering on Greater Manchester's Our People, Our Place commitments to being a place where 'people are proud to live', where 'all children are given the best start in life', and 'where all voices are heard'1.
+A Transformative Approach

+The next ten years will see a radical transformation in Greater Manchester's approach to gender-based violence.
+Our aim is to lead a comprehensive, responsive programme of service delivery that enhances the safety of women and girls, while preventing gender-based violence, challenging the attitudes and inequalities that promote it, and enabling those perpetrators who want to change to do so.
+This Gender-Based Violence Strategy will be vital to delivering on Greater Manchester's Our People, Our Place commitments to being a place where 'people are proud to live', where 'all children are given the best start in life', and 'where all voices are heard'.
+1

-The ambition, reflected in this Gender Based Abuse Strategy, is to challenge the attitudes and social conditions that sustain or excuse gender based abuse and deliver whole system improvements in responses to those affected by it.
-These will fundamentally change the story of Greater Manchester over the next ten years, in terms of what it delivers with regard to safety for women and girls, gender equality, challenging misogyny, and holding perpetrators of gender based abuse - the majority of whom are men and boys - to account.
+The ambition, reflected in this Gender-Based Violence Strategy, is to challenge the attitudes and social conditions that sustain or excuse gender-based violence and deliver whole system improvements in responses to those affected by it.
+These will fundamentally change the story of Greater Manchester over the next ten years, in terms of what it delivers with regard to safety for women and girls, gender equality, challenging misogyny the contempt that follows from ingrained sexism - and holding perpetrators of gender-based violence - the majority of whom are men and boys - to account.
 Our strategy is informed by ten key priorities:

-- 1. Working to tackle the attitudes and underlying inequalities that foster gender based abuse, while mobilising the public, employers, health service, and educational institutions to work alongside the police and criminal justice system to protect victims and prevent violence and harassment. - 2.
-Making it as easy as possible for victims and survivors to access the support and guidance they need, and providing high quality, joined-up victim-focussed services across health care, criminal justice, and other specialist providers.
+- 1. Working to tackle the attitudes and underlying inequalities that foster gender-based violence, while mobilising the public, employers, health service, Voluntary, Community and Social Enterprise (VCSE) sector and educational institutions to work alongside the police and criminal justice system to protect victims and prevent violence and harassment. - 2.
+Making it as easy as possible for victims and survivors to access the support and guidance they need, and providing high quality, joinedup victim-focused services across health care, criminal justice, and the VCSE sector. - Maximising accountability to victims and survivors, especially with regard to police and justice outcomes.
+Working with the public, especially young people to tackle the norms, attitudes and inequalities that enable, justify and excuse gender-based violence, whilst protecting those at risk of harm and working effectively with those at risk of perpetrating it.